jaspector

 For all new construction, structural alterations, additions, demolition.
 Separate permits required for plumbing, electrical, heating, sprinkler, signs, and driveway/curb cut work.

+Not all construction work requires a permit in South Portland, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Interior cosmetic work (painting, flooring replacement).
 Note: Refer to MUBEC Section 105.2 / local ordinance for complete exemption list; confirm with department.
+When in doubt, confirm with the local building department before starting work.